Pradeep743/Challenge-Huddle-Landing-page-with-single-introductory-section/README.md

-# Frontend Mentor - Huddle landing page with single introductory section solution
+# Huddle landing page with single introductory section solution

-This is a solution to the [Huddle landing page with single introductory section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0).
+This is a solution to the [Huddle landing page with single introductory section challenge on Frontend Mentor]

 ## Table of contents